 The authors explain what makes the image, how all necessary components are prepared and used, and the kind of paper and negative needed to make prints.
 More than just a technical manual, the book underscores the authors' belief that printing is a creative, scientific, and philosophic way of working.
-The book presents an outstanding collection of prints by over forty artists, all made with this printing-out process.
-The artists' notes and comments offer insights into their methods and thinking, and a large number of full-page reproductions serve as a valuable reference to the aspiring printer.
+The book presents an outstanding collection of prints by over 40 artists, all made with this printing-out process.
+The artists' notes and comments offer insights into their methods and thinking, and a large number of full-page reproductions serve as a valuable reference for the aspiring printer.

 The book includes:

 - A list of supplies and equipment

 - A Quick-start section in the Preface

 - Summary sheets and workflows for each step of the process

 - Instructions for making traditional negatives with Pyro PMK and digital negatives